-MCOM 351 Politics and the Media
+MCOM 351 Politics and the Media (same as PSCI 351)

 An interdisciplinary introduction to the complex interrelationship between politics and the media.
 This course will present principles of politics and the media and train the students to analyze political life, issues, trends, and events as they are covered, or not covered, by the news media.
 Three credits.